dzelge/watchall/README.md

 # watchall

-execute a program periodically, showing output scrollable fullscreen.
+watchall executes a program periodically, showing output fullscreen same as linux watch command but with scrolling feature.
+This repo is a copy of watchall from pip.
+The original version does not run with Python 3 due to a Python 2 print-bracket-issue.